Get to know Bordeaux, savor oysters, and taste Medoc wines

 Just an hour’s drive from Bordeaux is the Atlantic Ocean and the gorgeous Bay of Arcachon.
 After hotel check out (bags stored for the day), you’ll visit an oyster farm and do a tasting paired with crisp white wine.
 Then choose to climb Pyla’s Sand Dune, the biggest in Europe.
 Or just take a cool photo for Instagram.

 Back to Bordeaux for a generous picnic lunch in the center of town.
-Then you’ll take a beautiful drive via minivan to the countryside for two Medoc tastings, one at a famous appellation, the other at a well-regarded family estate.
+Then enjoy a beautiful drive via minivan to the countryside for two Medoc tastings, one at a famous appellation, the other at a well-regarded family estate.
 Breads, cheeses and meats are offered to complement the wines.

 What’s Included on the Bordeaux Overnight Tour?